-25. Modern approaches to water and benefits sharing will be pursued to enable an ecologically sound exploitation of transboundary water resources for the benefit of all riparian states along important river basins such as Amu Darya, Sir Darya, and Pyanj.
-Conclusion of relevant agreements will enable, inter alia, the construction and operation of large storage hydro power plants in many CAREC countries such as Afghanistan, Kyrgyz Republic and Tajikistan.
-These power plants will focus on generation mainly for export to outside destinations, apart from helping to meet winter power shortages in the domestic markets of those or other Central Asian states.
-Further improvement of the treatment of riparians' rights and obligations will be considered through relevant international conventions, which have been already joined by some of the CAREC members, such as the UN ECE Convention on the Protection and Use of Transboundary Watercourses and International Lakes, the UN Convention on Regulation of Hostilities, the Convention on Settlement of Investment Disputes between State and Nationals of other States along with membership in the Multilateral Investment Guarantee Agency.
+25. Modern approaches to benefits-sharing will be pursued to enable an ecologically sound exploitation and protection of transboundary water courses in a manner that safeguards not only the regular irrigation, power and drinking water interests but also the economic, environmental, cultural and social interests of all riparian states along important river basins such as Amu Darya and Syr Darya.
+Carrying bilateral and multilateral negotiations and possibly concluding relevant riparian agreements will enable, inter alia, the design, construction and operation of large storage hydro power plants in many CAREC countries such as Afghanistan, Kyrgyz Republic and Republic of Tajikistan.
+These power plants will focus on generation for export to outside destinations, apart from helping to meet winter power shortages in the domestic markets of those or other Central Asian states by adhering to mutual responsibilities of riparian states in using transboundary watercourses and without inflicting significant harm to the use of water resources by riparian states3.
+The CAREC countries may also draw on relevant experience of other intergovernmental bodies in managing transbounadry river basins in Central Asia and elsewhere in the world.
+Further, improvement of the treatment of riparians' rights and obligations will be considered through relevant international rules as well as conventions, which have been already joined by some of the CAREC participating countries.
+These conventions have been summarized in Appendix 8.
+However, it is recognized that not all CAREC states are signatories of all these conventions, and not all conventions have entered into force and that seeking accession to these and similar conventions is a sovereign right and choice of the states.
+When a state is not a signatory to the relevant convention bilateral negotiations and adoption of the procedures under the safeguard policies of the IFIs may help.